giantswarm/crossplane-examples/aws-provider/s3-with-irsa/README.md

 This document is based on [official AWS provider authentication doc](https://github.com/upbound/provider-aws/blob/main/AUTHENTICATION.md).

 **Note**: This document is just a stub and not all the steps can be replicated without cluster admin permissions.
-Changes needed in deployment configuration are in progress.
+Please use [web identity](../s3-with-web-id/README.md) unless you really know you want IRSA approach.

 ## AWS setup